ankur-JA/Next/README.md

 ## License

-The Tiplink is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The Next is licensed under the [MIT License](https://opensource.org/licenses/MIT).